yousong/gists/lede/dns-ipset/README.md

+Generate dnsmasq config snippet to

+ - resolve select domains using desired dns server
-Configure /etc/config/dhcp to let domains be resolved by specified servers and to add the result to specified ipsets
+ - add the resolved result to desired ipset

-To use it
+The genereated by will be `/etc/dnsmasq.ipset` by default.
+The output dir can be controlled by environment variable `o_confdir`, e.g.

 	./do-dns-ipset.sh dns-ipset.txt

-This will generate `/tmp/dnsmasq.d/dnsmasq.ipset` file to be included by the `--conf-dir` option of dnsmasq.
+	o_confdir=/tmp/dnsmasq.d ./do-dns-ipset.sh dns-ipset.txt

+To use the generated config file, add the following line to `/etc/dnsmasq.conf`

+	conf-file=/etc/dnsmasq.ipset